Special Educational Needs

 Teaching staff are kept updated in curriculum developments and changes through SEN training meetings.
 Teaching Assistants are also invited to attend relevant SEN training.

 There are also members of staff who have trained for First Aid, for specialist paediatric First Aid, Epipen use and diabetes understanding.

-Teaching assistants are trained to support the particular needs of the children they work with through partnership with specialist advisory services.
+Teaching assistants are trained to offer 1:1 support and group support for children facing difficult situations or emotional issues as well as supporting the particular needs of the children they work with through partnership with specialist advisory services.